trutled3/terraform-aws-vault-enterprise-hvd/docs/vault-deployment-customizations.md

 ### Requirements

-1. The script **must** exist in a folder named `./templates/` within your current working directory
+1. The script **must** exist in a folder named `./templates/` within your current working directory.
-2. The script **must** contain all template variables used by the module (see default template for reference)
+1. The script **must** contain all template variables used by the module (see default template for reference).
-3. Use at your own risk - breaking changes to template variables may occur
+1. Use at your own risk - breaking changes to template variables may occur.

 ### Template Variables